polybar/polybar-scripts/polybar-scripts/pulseaudio-simple/README.md

 # Script: pulseaudio-simple

-A script that shows the pulseaudio volume.
+A script that shows the PulseAudio volume.

 ## Dependencies